How to Become Fluent in Spanish and Find Your Spanish Voice

 But no matter the nature of the relationship, it’ll open you up to new ideas and experiences when you find someone you get along with well.

 You’ll be talking to this person daily.
-And this won’t only be talk about superficial topics.
+And you won’t only be talking about superficial topics.

 Instead, you’ll get to talk about your likes and dislikes, work stories, past experiences, hopes and dreams, feelings, fears, etc.